hyuuw/iiot/README.md

     ![datasaream](./image/blynkdatascream.jpg)

+* Arduino

+    。Low Barrier to Entry: You can quickly write program-controlled hardware without needing to delve into low-level register operations.

+    。Huge Community & Ecosystem: Whatever sensor or platform you want to connect, you can almost always find ready-made libraries and sample code.

+    。High Extensibility: Arduino has a standardized pinout design.

 * Include Arduino Library, We have 8 library need to include

 * To avoid the problem of not being able to find the library, we chose to manually add it directly to the code.